fiburonsk/wsl2-ip-host/README.md

 I use a scheduled task in windows to run this on login and refresh the wsl ip in the hosts file since the IP changes after every reboot.

+### Windows GUI

+`wsl2-ip-host-gui.exe` is an alternative way to run the app.
+It runs in the background with a system tray icon.
+Right clicking and selecting `Write` will overwrite the hosts file.
+A configuration file can be saved in your home folder as `.wsl2-ip-host.json` and will automatically attempt to be read on startup.
+If using in a scheduled task you can pass the `--run` argument to trigger a write immediately after initialization: `wsl2-ip-host-gui.exe --run`.
+Selecting open allows configuring the app and saving for future runs.
+The hosts file can be viewed and the changes previewed.

 ## From WSL2

 * Write access to `/mnt/c/Windows/System32/Drivers/etc/hosts`